-Rapid urbanization, higher population densities and industrialization have severely burdened sewage treatment plants in the country.
-One of the major causes of concerns in STPs is that indigenous microbial populations are not efficient enough to handle high organic loads which is typical in urban sewage waters.
+Rapid urbanization, higher population densities, and industrialization have severely burdened sewage treatment plants in the country.
+One of the major causes of concern in STPs is that indigenous microbial populations are not efficient enough to handle high organic loads, which is typical in urban sewage waters.

-1. The Cleanmaxx STP contains microbes in sewage treatment that handles high organic loads for sewage water treatment handles high organic loads with maximum BOD reduction with minimum sludge production.
+- The Cleanmaxx STP contains microbes in sewage treatment that handles high organic loads for sewage water treatment handles high organic loads with maximum BOD reduction with minimum sludge production.

 Our STP collected sewage from the residential and commercial buildings in the neighbourhood.
 Organica Biotech’s product CleanMaxx, resulted in 95% reduction in ammoniacal nitrogen, 80-85% reduction in the COD and BOD levels of the treatment plant and curtailed the issue of excessive foaming.
 We are extremely elated with the performance of this product which uses microbes in sewage treatment.

 STP in Delh

-Rapid urbanization, higher population densities and industrialization have severely burdened sewage treatment plants in the country.
-Download complete guide on using Organica Biotech’s solution for sewage water treatment pdf here.
+Rapid urbanization, higher population densities, and industrialization have severely burdened sewage treatment plants in the country.
+Download the complete guide on using Organica Biotech’s solution of using microbes in sewage treatment pdf here.

 How does Cleanmaxx® STP work?

-Cleanmaxx® STP mode of action essentially comprises of two major steps.
+Cleanmaxx® STP mode of action essentially comprises two major steps.
 The initial step involves the breakdown of complex compounds into simple polymers.
 These polymers are further degraded to form carbon dioxide and water.
 The microbes in sewage treatment perform these functions.

 Are the bacteria present in Cleanmaxx® STP genetically modified?

-The microbes present in Cleanmaxx® STP are not genetically modified.
+The microbes present in our sewage treatment solution are not genetically modified.
 These are natural isolates that are specially selected for their desirable traits.
 The microbes in sewage treatment are found to be effective.

 Is Cleanmaxx® STP safe?